openstack/openstack-ansible/deploy-guide/source/app-advanced-config-sslcertificates.rst

 The `OpenStack Security Guide`_ recommends providing secure communication between various services in an OpenStack deployment.
-The OpenStack-Ansible project currently offers the ability to configure SSL certificates for secure communication with the following services:
+The OpenStack-Ansible project currently offers the ability to configure SSL certificates for secure communication between services:

 .. _OpenStack Security Guide: http://docs.openstack.org/security-guide/secure-communication.html

-* HAProxy
-* Dashboard (horizon)
-* Identity (keystone)
-* RabbitMQ
+All public endpoints reside behind haproxy, resulting in the only certificate management most environments need are those for haproxy.

-For each service, you can either use self-signed certificates that are generated during the deployment process or provide SSL certificates, keys, and CA certificates from your own trusted certificate authority.
+When deploying with OpenStack-Ansible, you can either use self-signed certificates that are generated during the deployment process or provide SSL certificates, keys, and CA certificates from your own trusted certificate authority.
 Highly secured environments use trusted, user-provided certificates for as many services as possible.